 - one piece of notebook paper to measure the distance to punch holes

-- Put one Ziploc bag on a flat surface, front of the bag facing up.
+- Put one Ziploc bag on a flat surface, opening at the top and the front of the bag facing up.

 - Eyeball the length of a piece of duct tape that reaches from the bottom of the Ziploc bag to the “collar” or area where the bag snaps together.